TomasHubelbauer/vscode-markdown-link-suggestions/README.md

 It's recommended the extension is tested locally for a few days before rolling it out after bigger changes have been made:

-- Disable the Marketplace version of the extension
+- Disable the installed Marketplace version of the extension
 - Execute `vsce package`
+- Verify only intended files are being packaged by inspecting the VSIX as a ZIP archive
 - Use the *Install from VSIX…* command to install the VSIX package version

 ## Deploying